zilishen/documentation/content/nms/admin-guides/authentication/oidc/oidc-entra-automation.md

 ---
-title: "Set up OIDC for automated services using Microsoft Entra"
-description: "Learn how to configure OpenID Connect (OIDC) for automation services, using Microsoft Entra as the identity provider."
+description: Learn how to configure OpenID Connect (OIDC) for automation services, using Microsoft Entra as the identity provider.
+docs: DOCS-1197
+doctypes:
+- tutorial
+tags:
+- docs
+title: Set up OIDC for automated services using Microsoft Entra
+toc: true
 weight: 300
-toc: true
-tags: [ "docs" ]
-# Taxonomies
-# These are pre-populated with all available terms for your convenience.
-# Remove all terms that do not apply.
-categories: ["installation", "platform management", "security"]
-doctypes: ["tutorial"]
-journeys: ["getting started", "using"]
-personas: ["devops", "netops", "secops"]
-docs: "DOCS-1197"
-aliases:
-- /nginx-instance-manager/admin-guide/oidc-entra-automation/
 ---

 <style>